 Sumanta Basu is an Assistant Professor in the Department of Statistics and Data Science at Cornell University.
 Broadly, his research interests are structure learning and the prediction of large systems from data, with a particular emphasis on developing learning algorithms for time series data.
 Professor Basu also collaborates with biological and social scientists on a wide range of problems, including genomics, large-scale metabolomics, and systemic risk monitoring in financial markets.
 His research is supported by multiple awards from the National Science Foundation and the National Institutes of Health.
 At Cornell, Professor Basu teaches “Introductory Statistics” for graduate students outside the Statistics Department and “Computational Statistics” for Statistics Ph.D. students.
 He also serves as a faculty consultant at Cornell Statistical Consulting Unit, which assists the broader Cornell community with various aspects of analyzing empirical research.
 Professor Basu received his Ph.D. from the University of Michigan and was a postdoctoral scholar at the University of California, Berkeley, and Lawrence Berkeley National Laboratory.
 Before he received his Ph.D, Professor Basu was a business analyst, working with large retail companies on the design and data analysis of their promotional campaigns.

-After you complete this course, you will be able to use the basic tools in R to perform exploratory data analysis, which will allow you to identify key patterns and trends in a ready-to-analyze data set.
-You will also discover how to judge the uncertainty surrounding your data and identify methods to determine whether you can trust your results.
+In this course, Professor Basu will guide you as you begin to understand key data collection principles and how to make conclusions from data.
+Choosing which analyses to use depends on your question, so you will use a framework to help you choose which methods to use with your data.
+Then, you will use R to perform exploratory data analyses, which will allow you to identify key patterns and trends in a ready-to-analyze data set.
+You will also learn the importance of quantifying the uncertainty associated with your results, and how to measure variability in your data.
 This course involves many hands-on coding exercises in R to help you gain confidence in your programming skills.

 System requirements: This course contains a virtual programming environment that does not support the use of Safari, Edge, tablets, or mobile devices.
 Please use Chrome, Firefox, or Internet Explorer on a computer for this course.